 - In 2009 Angel Medical Services was commissioned to provide a walk-in centre service which was based at Ritchie Street Medical Centre in the south of Islington.

 - The walk-in centre was open to all patients, whether or not they resided in Islington or were registered with an Islington GP.

 - The service was staffed by a mix of GPs and nurses and was available seven days a week, Monday to Friday 8am to 8pm, and Saturdays, Sundays and bank holidays from 9am to 6pm.

 - With the walk-in centre contract coming to an end, Islington Clinical Commissioning Group took the opportunity to review the way services were provided, and to determine whether funding could be used differently to better meet the needs of patients.

 - An extensive programme of engagement was carried out to understand how the closure of the walk-in centre may affect residents and to inform the development of access to primary care.

 What happens next?

-- From 1st April 2020, patients trying to attend the walk-in centre will be asked to book an appointment at their own GP practice or if they have an urgent medical problem to call 111.
+- Patients trying to attend the walk-in centre will be asked to book an appointment at their own GP practice or if they have an urgent medical problem to call 111.
 Unregistered patients will be supported to register at a local GP practice.

-- Prior to and for a period following the closure of the service, staff from Healthwatch Islington were on site in the waiting room to inform patients of both the walk-in Centre and Ritchie Street Medical Centre of the change and the alternative health and care services available.
+Prior to the closure of the service, staff from Healthwatch Islington were on site in the waiting room to inform patients of both the walk-in Centre and Ritchie Street Medical Centre of the change and the alternative health care services that are available.

 What does this mean for you?

 I used the Walk-In Centre at Ritchie Street Medical Centre – what does this mean for me?

 - Patients trying to attend the walk-in centre will be asked to book an appointment at their own GP practice or call 111 to get the right medical attention.